jakac13/fitfolio-flutter/README.md

 - Cached images using the cached_network_image package for improved performance.

 ## Future Features
 - Outfit Creation: With our app, you can create new outfits using your saved clothes.
-This feature will help you experiment with new looks and put together outfits that you may not have thought of before.
+This feature will help you put together outfits that you may not have thought of before.
 - Tagging and Calendar: To help you keep track of what you've worn, our app also allows you to tag outfits with the date you wore them.
 You can then view your tagged outfits on a calendar, making it easy to see what you wore on any given day and plan future outfits accordingly.

 ![59shots_so](https://user-images.githubusercontent.com/113991942/232224138-c73dec1c-7232-40a1-8f31-53ff8a27a135.png)